 Opening statements and some wiretaps were heard in Anchorage today in the Pete Kott corruption trial.
 Plus we explore news of coal, herring, immigrant...

 What's in it for Alaska?
 Here are 6 things in the federal spending bill; Congress poised to approve $15M for village relocation in Alaska; As bridge fix continues, Glenn Highway congestion could go on for days; ACLU sues city of Palmer over alleged unlawful immigrant arrest; State budget largely unchanged after 3 days of amendments; Feds take key step toward approving another Conoco development in NPR-A; Using wood to stay warm in Bethel; What it takes to respond to a mental health crisis Listen now

-Individual news stories are posted in the Alaska News category and you can subscribe to APRN’s news feeds via e-mail, podcast and...
+Individual news stories are posted in the Alaska News category and you can subscribe to APRN’s news feeds via email, podcast and RSS.
+Download...

 The Legislature picks up the pace.
 Also, a fuel shipment to Nikolski is aborted under high winds, and the Priblilof Islands struggle economically ....

 King Cove Road bill passes U.S. House; Trump picks Alaskan for Interior Department post; State, municipalities face higher borrowing costs from falling credit ratings; Initiative to regulate bathrooms likely to appear on Anchorage ballot; Senator David Wilson says he's not running for Lt.
 Governor, he filed by accident; How Alaska decided to give its oil wealth to everyone in the state; State reverses decision, disallows Yukon king commercial sales; F/V Destination wreckage discovered; Oprah’s short visit to Sitka and lasting impact on fans Listen now